opasik/Heart_Beat_Classification/README.md

 ## Code
 Template code is provided in the heart_project.ipynb.
 Used database is in the "set b" folder in [Heartbeat Sounds](https://www.kaggle.com/kinguistics/heartbeat-sounds).
-I added the folder to the github repository as well (set b).
+I added the folder to the github repository as well (set_b.zip).
+You can find the description (classification whether the heart is defected or not) of every file in set_b.csv.